kraflab/dsda-doom/prboom2/src/patch_notes.md

 - Set up a key binding to access
 - Command list: WIP

+#### Configuration Lump Support
+- Added COMPLVL lump support
+  - text lump "vanilla", "boom", "mbf", or "mbf21"
+  - sets complevel to 2-4 (based on iwad), 9, 11, or 21
+  - the `-complevel` parameter still has precedence
+- Added OPTIONS lump support
+  - set values for comp options and some parameters

 #### Miscellaneous
 - MBF sky transfers work in all complevels (pr+)
 - Map coordinates are protected with strict mode